octo-technology-downunder/docker-lab/README.md

 </p>

-Take a look at the Dockerfile it the current directory. \
+*Git clone this repository* and *take a look at the Dockerfile* it the current directory. \
 Here's a list of the most important KEYWORDS:
 * **FROM**: used to install the minimal Linux distribution on the container.
 * **RUN**: used to list the commands to execute on your container.